Thu March 21, 2013

 Listening and taking stock

-It's a Monday night in January inside ArtsTech, a red brick building at the corner of 15th and Holmes.
-Mayor Sly James stood at the podium, thanking the audience – of just over 300 – for “their interest in the arts.”
+On a Monday night in January inside ArtsTech, a red brick building at the corner of 15th and Holmes, Kansas City Mayor Sly James stood at the podium, thanking the audience – of just over 300 – for “their interest in the arts.”
 About two years ago, Mike Burke, a former city councilman and a competitor in the mayoral race, was tapped to lead the Mayor’s Task Force for the Arts.

 "You're here tonight, so we can listen to you," said Burke.
 "That's what the Mayor's Task Force for the Arts is all about."